eslamdyab21/SolarX-Lakehouse/README.md

 <br/>

-We can see here on `127.0.0.1:9000` using the `minio` service in the docker compose, log in with username and password specified in the docker compose file, after creating the two tables in the jupyter notebook.
+We can see here on `127.0.0.1:9000` using the `minio` service in the docker compose, log in with username and password specified in the docker compose file, after creating the two tables in the jupyter notebook, All raw data will live inside `Raw Transactions` and later we will make a new dir/table for the warehouse low frequency aggregated data for analytics.

 ![](images/raw_trx.png)
 Inside each directory exists two dirs, `data` and `metadata`, the data files will be organized using the partitioning we provided, fore example here after inserting the first solar panel data
 ```python